jeremyBanks/save/README.md

 OPTIONS:
     -m, --message <MESSAGE>
-            Use this commit message, instead of the default.

-            [default: generated from generation number, tree hash, and parents]
+            The commit message.

+            [default: a short string based on the commit's tree hash and ancestry graph]

             [env: SAVE_COMMIT_MESSAGE=]

-        --add-parent <ADD_PARENT>
-            Adds another parent to this commit.
-May be used multiple times

     -a, --all
             Commit all files in the repository.
+This is the default.

+            The commit will fail if there are no changes.

+    -s, --staged
+            Commit only files that have been explicitly staged with `git add`.

-This is the default
+            This is like the default behaviour of `git commit`.
+The commit will fail if there are no staged changes.

     -e, --empty
             Don't include any file changes in the commit.

             This commit will have the same tree hash as its parent.

+    -n, --dry-run
+            Prepare the commit, but don't actually update any references in Git

     -x, --prefix <PREFIX_HEX>
             The required commit hash or prefix, in hex.